gems-uff/mestre/scripts/README.md

 ## select_projects.py

+Takes as input the files: (../data/dataset.csv), (../data/number_conflicting_chunks.csv), and (../data/LABELLED_DATASET.csv).

-Select chunks from projects based on a given criteria.
+Select chunks from projects based on a given criteria (currently number of conflicting chunks >= 1000).

-Output data is exported to a csv file (../data/selected_dataset.csv)
+Output data is exported to a csv file (../data/selected_dataset.csv).

 ---

 ## transform_boolean_attributes.py

+Takes as input the file: (../data/selected_dataset.csv).

 Script for transforming the language constructs from each chunk into a boolean attribute (one column per construct).